Terranlee/DBSCAN/README.md

 ### Data & result
 1. Sample data is in data/
 2. Two results are in result/

+### About DataFlow Engine
+The codes related to DataFlow engine are in EngineCode/
+This requires special platform(Maxeler Dataflow Engine and its special compiler)